Fergus-dev/comp-infrastructure/README.md

 - Code cell 2: This code cell plots the data.
 I use matplolib packages such as `plt.figure` to plot the .csv data.
 I add a legend corresponding the tickers using the `ax.legend` function, and perform other operations on the plot to improve readability which are explained in the `problems.ipynb` notebook.
 Key references used in this section can be found (here)[https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.plot.html] for the basic plotting, and (here)[https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.plot.html] for saving the plot as a .png file.
 I referred directly to the `matplotlib` documentation (here)[https://matplotlib.org/stable/api/_as_gen/matplotlib.axes.Axes.legend.html] when creating the legend and making other additions and changes to the plot.

-- The rest of the notebook details how I made my script executable directly from my terminal by simply typing in "faang".
-This relates to Windows Powershell specifically.
+- The rest of the notebook consits of mardown cells and details how I made my script executable directly from my terminal by simply typing in the name of my script: "faang".
+Please note that this relates to Windows Powershell specifically, but .
 Windows ignored the shebang line I had added into my script, so I had to find another way to make it executable from the terminal.
 The solution I found was to create a .bat file.